DirectoryTree/ImapEngine.com/src/app/docs/usage/connecting/page.md

 However, if you prefer to connect manually, you may use the `connect` method.

-If connecting fails, an `ImapConnectionFailedException` exception is thrown:
+If connecting fails, an `ImapConnectionException` exception is thrown.

+If authentication fails, an `ImapCommandException` exception is thrown.

 ```php
 use DirectoryTree\ImapEngine\Mailbox;